-The easiest way to see how HTTP APIs are used is directly in the browser.
+The easiest way to see how HTTP APIs works is directly in the browser.
 For ease of development and testing, browsers include a developer panel that allows for a complete analysis of the page and the processes taking place within.
-This also includes information about all HTTP requests.
+It also has information about all HTTP requests.

-This article will help you open the developer panel in your browser.
+Thewill help you open the developer panel in your browser.
 In this course, we'll use the Chrome browser bar.
-The other browsers work almost identically, so it won't be hard to repeat the same thing in other browsers.
+The other browsers work almost identically, so you can repeat the same thing in different browsers.

-Each of the downloadable resources can be clicked on.
-Several more tabs will appear with information about what HTTP request was sent and what HTTP response was received.
+Users can click on each downloadable resource.
+Several more tabs will appear with information about the sent HTTP request and the received HTTP response.
 Here you can see all the headers and previews of the downloaded resource.

 You can also find requests to the HTTP API in the same tab.
 These requests are executed during the interaction with the page using the API.
-To separate HTTP API requests from everything else, on the Network tab, press the Fetch/XHR button, then only xhr resources will stay in the list of downloadable resources.
+To separate HTTP API requests from everything else, press the Fetch/XHR button on the Network tab.
+Then, only xhr resources will stay in the list of downloadable resources.
 These are just requests to the HTTP API.

 The Hexlet support team or other students will answer you.